When Does A Class Action Claim Become Moot? Considerations and Strategies for Counsel After Campbell-Ewald Co. v. Gomez

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss the potential implications of the U.S. Supreme Court’s recent Campbell-Ewald Co. v.
+This CLE course will discuss the potential implications of the U.S. Supreme Court’s recent Campbell-Ewald Co. v.
 Gomez on the use of Rule 68 offers of judgment and tenders in putative class actions, as well as strategies and considerations for class action counsel—both plaintiff and defense—going forward in light of the questions the Court both raised and did not address.

 - Rule 68 offers of judgment—overview and impact of Campbell-Ewald Co. v.
 Gomez, Genesis Healthcare and other relevant cases